 2014 - Now

-I perform with UW's improv troupe.
+I perform with UW's Improv Troupe.
 The audience yells suggestions at us and we perform scenes that we make up completely on the spot.
-It's very fun.
 We perform shows almost every Friday.
-I have also directed and produced ~12 sketch comedy videos for the troupe, which you can see on our YouTube Channel.
+I have also directed and produced about 15 sketch comedy videos for the troupe, which you can see on our YouTube Channel.

 2014 - 2016